awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 1. When the outage is resolved and you are ready to assign your original AWS Region as the primary cluster again, you perform the same steps in reverse:

-   1. You remove the secondary cluster from the Aurora global database\.
+   1. You remove one of the secondary clusters from the Aurora global database\.

    1. You make that cluster the primary cluster of a new Aurora global database in the original AWS Region\.

    1. You redirect all the write traffic to the primary cluster in the original AWS Region\.

-   1. You add an AWS Region to set up a secondary cluster in the same AWS Region as before\.
+   1. You add an AWS Region to set up one or more secondary clusters in the same AWS Regions as before\.

 ## Performance Insights for Aurora Global Database<a name="aurora-global-database-pi"></a>